 Creating a website with the academic theme in blogdown

-Before you jump right in I recommend reading some online material and watching some youtube videos.
-Here is a list of the resources that helped me a lot.
+Before you dive in, I recommend reading some online material and watching some YouTube videos to get a better understanding of the process.
+Here are some resources that helped me a lot:

 Academic Theme Documentation (if your going to use the academic theme)

 Once you review the above material you should have a pretty firm grasp on how to get the ball rolling.
 One of the biggest hurdles I had was creating my site with the Hugo Academic Theme.
 It wasn’t until I found this post on stackoverflow that I was able to figure out what the problem was.
 There was a breaking change in the hugo-academic theme, so I had to download the development version of

 blogdown.
 Not sure if this is still a thing but if you have the same problem definitly check out that post!
 The last piece of advice I will give before we get started is to make sure you check what the minimum hugo verision is for the theme you want to use.
 You can do this by going to the hugo website.

 Pick the theme you want to use and look at the line that says

 Minimum Hugo Verision: You can check what verision of hugo you have by using